saleor/saleor-docs/docs/getting-started/configuration.md

 title: Configuration
 ---

-We are fans of the [12factor](https://12factor.net/) approach and portable code so you can configure most of Saleor using just environment variables.
+We are fans of the [12factor](https://12factor.net/) approach and portable code so you can configure most of Saleor using only environment variables.

 ## Payments Gateways

 ### `CHECKOUT_PAYMENT_GATEWAYS`

-This contains the list of enabled payment gateways, with the payment friendly name to show to the user on the payment selection form.
+This command contains a list of enabled payment gateways, with the user friendly payment name.
+These are the names your customers see when they select the payment method.

-For example, to add braintree to the enabled gateways, you can do the following:
+For example, to add Braintree as an enabled gateway, use the following configuration:

 ```python
 CHECKOUT_PAYMENT_GATEWAYS = {